arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 **Step 1**: Locate the **pull-tab protective sticker** on the bottom of the robot, near the battery compartment.
 Grasp the tab and pull it upward firmly to remove the insulator and enable the battery connection.

-**Step 2**: After the pull-tab is removed, turn the robot over and slide the power button to ensure it powers on.
+**Step 2**: After the pull-tab is removed, turn the robot over, connect the robot to your computer and slide the power button to ensure it powers on.

 The battery is a rechargeable Li-ion 18650, it allows to run Alvik for 8+ hours non stop.